garbados/couchdb/share/doc/src/api/misc.rst

     }

 In the above example, the databases ``recipes`` and ``recipes-snapshot`` will be synchronized.
-These databases are local to the CouchDB instance where the request was made.
+These databases are local to the Cloudant instance where the request was made.
 The response will be a JSON structure containing the success (or failure) of the synchronization process, and statistics about the process: